f18m/cmonitor/README.md

 ## How to collect stats

-The RPM installs a single utility, `njmon` inside your container; launch it like that:
+The RPM installs a single utility, `njmon_collector` inside your container; launch it like that:

 ```
 njmon_collector -s 3 -m /home